How to use Nespresso-compatible capsules

 Online, you can buy Nespresso pods via retailers such as Amazon, as well as specialist online coffee retailers such as Gourmesso, Fine Coffee Club and Real Coffee.
 Some offer variety starter packs so you can try out a range of different coffees and find your favourite.

 When buying online there’s usually a minimum purchase requirement and delivery charges vary – but it’s often free if you buy more than a certain amount.
+To see how all the different pod retailers stack up against Nespresso on price, head our guide to coffee pod retailers compared.

 What about other capsule coffee machine brands?